MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

         WITH (SIZE = '3xsmall');
     ```

-    Now if you run SHOW SOURCES; in the CLI, you should see the four sources we created:
+    Now if you run `SHOW SOURCES;`, you should see the four sources we created:

     ```sql
     materialize=> SHOW SOURCES;